 Any business owner who has just benefited from your business may be willing to

 let you park overnight for free.
-Smaller (non-chain) businesses such as vehicle
+Smaller (non-chain store) businesses such as a vehicle

-repair facility, restaurant, and even a laundromat might be a good bet.
+repair shop, restaurant, or even a laundromat might be a good bet.
 Be sure

 you are speaking with the manager and ask them to ensure the person who opens